John Moyle Stone Cutter Story

 From the Primary Manual #5 Lesson #44:

 "John Moyle was one of the stonemasons who worked on the temple.
 Every Monday morning he walked twenty miles from his home to the temple site.
 He worked on the temple all week, and then on Friday he walked twenty miles home to take care of his farm.
 Brother Moyle was injured in an accident and his leg had to be removed, but he made himself a wooden leg.
 He practiced walking on the leg until he could endure the pain it caused.
 Then he walked on his wooden leg to Salt Lake City to continue working on the temple.
-He carved the words on the east side of the temple."
+He carved the words Holiness to the Lord on the east side of the temple."
 (Underlines and highlighting added)